Scotland: getting the right treatment and care

 Local councils are legally obliged to carry out a needs assessment for anyone who might need extra care and support.
 If they decide you are eligible to get help, they also have a duty to provide this help to you.
 How much of this help they pay for and how much you have to pay towards it is based on your circumstances.

 If you need extra care and support, you may also be entitled to some benefits.
+To find out what benefits you and your family are entitled to, you can contact a specialist benefits advice service such as Citizens Advice.

 How can I complain about my local council?